eavestn/learnings/kubernetes/setup-windows.md

 Engineering is increasingly so a matter of stringing together the right resources - nicely wrapping and applying glue to the orthogonal boundaries between services.
 Many resources on the web are partial, lack thorough research, or - simply - are piecemeal hacks solving problems that have _better_ solutions.
-This entry in my _learnings_ repository coherently strings together official (and unofficial) documentation to increase your confidence that you are applying glue in the right areas - and doing so with a bit of finesse that will make you feel like the programmer god you love to feel like.
+This entry in my _learnings_ repository strings together official (and unofficial) documentation to increase your confidence that you are applying glue in the right areas - and doing so with a bit of finesse that will make you feel like a programmer god.

 ### Anything Windows Sucks

-Windows feels like the bastard child no one wants to acknowledge.
-Occasionally, Windows shows up to dinner - strung out, hungover, down on its luck - and our parental sympathies kick in: "I _guess_ I should support you".
+Windows sometimes feels like the bastard child no one in the family wants to acknowledge.
+Windows shows up to dinner - strung out, hungover, down on its luck - and our parental sympathies kick in: "I _guess_ I should support you".
 Linux and Mac roll their eyes and the hardcore Engineer parents regurgitate some meaningless platitudes.
 But Windows doesn't have to suck - in fact, familiarize yourself with the [recently-revamped Powershell (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/about) and the beauty of Windows OS begins to unveil.

 #### Windows Has Every Opinion